-QER supported GAWB's demand forecast methodology given GAWB's customer base and future augmentation planning.
+In response to GAWB's initial submission, QER stated that it supported GAWB's demand forecast methodology given GAWB's customer base and future augmentation planning.

 CSE submitted that GAWB has relatively few customers, who have reasonably stable annual requirements.
 This should allow a very high degree of accuracy in forecasting and provide less divergence between projected and actual off-take in a year.
 However, CSE was concerned that potential customers are able to make imprecise projections of water needs since they are not bearing any cost if they don't proceed.
 CSE submitted that 50,000ML a year is a realistic forecast for demand.